julianikulski/identifying-customer-segments/README.md

-# Identifying customer segments using unsupervised machine learning
+# Identifying customer segments using unsupervised machine learning models

 This project is part of Udacity's Data Science Nanodegree Term 1.
 It uses a proprietary data set and a general demographics data set to identify segments of the population that could potentially be new clients for a mail-order service in Germany.